HOME > MANCHESTER PRIDE INVESTIGATION

 I keep hearing people say that the tiny amounts raised for charity are 'better than nothing'.
 But, how low will we go before we say 'enough is enough'?

-Six years ago, when I started off looking into this, it seemed that no one else was interested.
+When I started off looking into this in 2004, it seemed that no one else was interested.
 More recently this page has helped kickstart protests, discussions and alternatives to Pride and I'm very proud of that.

 IN THE BEGINNING